 The property’s additional income can be increased by offering a particularly attractive investment to a future buyer by increasing the rent/lease income in advance.
 Example: You acquire your property with a rental yield of, for example, “6% p.a.” and increase these within 10 years holding period to “8% p.a.”.
 For sale in the future, an investment with a rental yield of at least “4% p.a.” a very attractive offer for investors.
 Because of the over-indebtedness of the EU Member States, a continuation of the low-interest-rate policy is to be expected and at the same time, capital investment opportunities will also adjust downward in terms of interest rates and, in addition, only selected clientele will be accessible.
 So, it is to predict that in 10 years, an investment with a yield above “3% p.a.” is a very attractive investment in the market.

 In that case, you could sell your property for more than double the price and, for 10 years, you could collect the rental income from the property.

-Another very attractive way to increase the profit and additional income for your property is the division into several individual properties and their “slice wise” sale.
-This ideally offers undeveloped land / building land in residential areas from a size of 2,000 m².
+Another very attractive way to increase the profit and additional income for your property is the division into several individual properties.
+This ideally offers undeveloped land/building land in residential areas from a size of 2,000 m².
 These can then be divided into common construction lots (with an area of 500 m² each) for the construction of small detached houses.
-Usually the smaller lots are easier traded on the market in relation to larger ones as they are usually more popular.
+Usually, the smaller lots are easier traded on the market in relation to larger ones as they are usually more popular.
 Because many families only have the monthly loan installment when looking for a new home so they compare the financial burden to their current home rental.
 So, it is not uncommon that you can buy on the market a 6,000 m² lot below half the land value.
 You will receive three times your original purchase price after splitting it up.
 In addition, a sale after a ten-year holding period can also result in a tax-free venture for private investors.